abcdesktopio/docs/opsdocs/docs/install/4.4/bash.md

   - setup
 ---

-# Quick installation with a bash script
+# Quick installation core services with a bash script

 ## Requirements